-Beau Redman: On Tuesday morning last week, [tattoo artist] Sam Barber sent me a message saying she thought we should organise a charity event to raise money for the families of the people who died in the Arena attack.
-So we set up a group chat and added loads of tattooists we know, mainly from around Manchester.
-Initially it was about 30 artists I knew who either worked in my shop or that worked in the city, but then the appeal grew from there.
-I made the poster, posted it online, and within an hour it had a thousand shares.
-We had people from all over the world joining in on our group chat – I think there must be about 400 of us in it now, all tattooists.
+Beau Redman: On Tuesday morning last week, [tattoo artist] Sam Barber sent me a message saying she thought we should organize a charity event to raise money for the families of the people who died in the arena attack.
+So we set up a group chat and added tons of tattooists we know, mainly from around Manchester.
+Initially, it was about 30 artists I knew who either worked in my shop or that worked in the city, but then the appeal grew from there.
+I made the poster, posted it online, and within an hour, it had a thousand shares.
+We had people from all over the world joining in on our group chat—I think there must be about 400 of us in it now, all tattoo artists.
 There's still people being added daily.

 Do you know roughly how many studios are involved?

 Not a clue, but I know there are studios involved in New York, LA, Australia, all over Europe.
-I also know that, yesterday, Sacred Art in Manchester raised £18,000 at their studio.
-People were queueing up from half-four in the morning to get tattooed there.
-The queue was over a mile long.
+I also know that yesterday, Sacred Art in Manchester raised $23,000 at their studio.
+People were standing in line at 4:30 AM to get tattooed there.
+The line was over a mile long.

 How quickly did you become fully booked here?

 On the first day.
 All nine of us on the first day.

 And how much money do you hope to raise today?

 I'm hoping for around $6,500 or at least 5k.
 It would be great to earn as much as Sacred Art, but they're close to the center of Manchester, and they worked from seven in the morning to nine or ten at night.
 One of our friends who was there yesterday tattooed 31 bees in the one day.
 If each of them did that, that's pretty insane.
 That's a lot of bees.
 It's just nice people coming together and getting it not just for charity but to show that they're also committed to Manchester.
 We're a good city, aren't we?